Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Related Literature

 There are studies on nonparametric contextual bandits with finite arms and continuous reward functions \citep{yang2002randomized, rigollet2010nonparametric,perchet2013multi,qian2016kernel}.
 A similar stream of literature studies the continuum-armed bandits, where the arm/decision space is continuous just like the contextual space \citep{agrawal1995continuum,kleinberg2005nearly,auer2007improved,kleinberg2008multi,kleinberg2010sharp,bubeck2010x,magureanu2014lipschitz}.
 A common result in the literature is that for continuous reward functions\footnote{For reward functions with a higher order of smoothness, the regret may be lower.
 See \citet{hu2019smooth,gur2019smoothness}.}, the regret depends exponentially on $d_x$.
 For example, \citet{lu2009showing,slivkins2014contextual} present a uniformly partition and a zooming algorithm for reward functions that are Lipschitz continuous in both the decision and covariate.
 Both algorithms attain near-optimal regret $\tilde{O}(T^{1-1/(d_x+d_y+2)})$, where $d_x$, $d_y$ are the dimensions of the covariate and decision space.
 Recently, \citet{reeve2018k,guan2018nonparametric} develop $k$-Nearest Neighbour ($k$-NN) based algorithms to address the dimensionality issue.
 Their algorithms automatically take advantage of the situations where the covariates are supported on a metric space of a lower effective dimension, such as a low-dimensional manifold embedded in a high dimensional space.
 However, they cannot be used to identify the sparsity structure.
 Our study attempts to lift the curse of dimensionality in the regret, particularly the exponential dependence on $d_x$.
-To the best of our knowledge, this is the first work to address the dimensionality issue in nonparametric contextual online learning by taking advantage of the sparsity structure.
-Although we formulate the problem for continuum-armed bandits, the approach can also be extended to discrete arms.
-Our work contributes to the contextual bandits literature by providing a general recipe to mitigate the curse of dimensionality for online learning.
+To the best of our knowledge, this is the first work to address the dimensionality issue in nonparametric contextual online learning by taking advantage of the sparsity structure. {\RV \Copy{cop:literature-continuum}{ Note that we formulate the problem for continuum-armed bandits since the assumption (Lipschitz continuous reward) is relatively simple and general.
+Our approach can also be extended to discrete arms, if some technical conditions, such as the margin condition in \citep{perchet2013multi}, are satisfied.}} Our work contributes to the contextual bandits literature by providing a general recipe to mitigate the curse of dimensionality for online learning.